ontoinsights/deep_narrative_analysis/README.md

 ## Environment

+The Stardog triple store must be installed and the following databases created:

+* "ontologies" with the files from the _ontologies_ directory
+* "domain-specific" with the files from the _ontologies/domain-specific_ subdirectory

-The Stardog triple store must be installed and the following environment variables need to be set for the DNA application:
+These environment variables need to be set for the DNA application:

 * PATH needs to specifically include the GitHub project's dna directory (for testing)
 * TOKENIZERS_PARALLELISM = false (to resolve warning from HuggingFace transformers and their use in spaCy)

 In addition, the dna.config file in the dna/resources directory should be updated to supply your Stardog username/password and GeoNames user name.

-To run the application, cd to the dna directory and execute python3 app.py.
+To run the application, cd to the dna directory and execute python3 app.py (making sure to have installed the Python libraries specified in the requirements.txt file).